 Why Buy a Pool Heater?

 A pool heater can help keep your water temperature perfect any time of day or year, enabling you to enjoy your pool for longer.
+78-86 degrees F is generally comfortable for people to swim.
 In any climate, pool temperatures can vary based on a variety of factors, including rainfall, pool size and the amount of sunlight a pool receives.
 If you live in a colder climate, such as Texas, certain heaters can extend your pool season despite how the outside air temperature feels.

 There are three main types of pool heaters: electric heat pumps, solar and gas/propane.
 Depending on the type of pool you have and the seasonal weather of where you live, one may be a better fit for you than the other.
 Below we explore the differences among each type as well as the pros and cons of each.

 What Types are Available?

 There are 3 main types of pool heaters available, electric heat pumps, solar and gas/propane heaters.
 A fourth type, electric resistance heaters, are primarily used for hot tubs and use a lot of electricity, so we focused on the 3 most popular.
 Depending on the factors above and the type of pool you have (above ground/inground), one may be a better fit for you than the other.
 Click for more information on how heating power is measured.

 How do gas heaters work?